Non-negative curvature and torus actions: Preliminaries

-\begin{definition}[{\bf Torus Manifold}] A {\em torus manifold} $M$ is a $2n$-dimensional closed, connected, orientable, smooth manifold with an effective smooth action of an $n$-dimensional torus $T$ such that $M^T\neq \emptyset$. \end{definition} Note that torus manifolds satisfy the following properties.
-The action of $T^n$ on $M^{2n}$ is an example of a {\em maximal} action.
-Further, $M^{2n}$ is an example of a $S^1$-fixed point homogeneous manifold and moreover, the action on $T^n$ on $M^{2n}$ is an example of a {\em nested $S^1$-fixed point homogeneous action}, as defined in Section \ref{s2}, that is, we can find a tower of nested fixed point sets as follows for each $p\in M^T$:
+The $T^n$-action on $M^{2n}$ is an isotropy-maximal action.
+Further, $M^{2n}$ is a $S^1$-fixed point homogeneous manifold and moreover, the action on $T^n$ on $M^{2n}$ is a nested $S^1$-fixed point homogeneous action, that is, we can find a tower of nested fixed point sets for each $p\in M^T$: